I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Run time: 30:22

-The Ramones' tenth studio album, Halfway to Sanity, was released in late 1987, and by all accounts it made absolutely no impact outside of the band's small, but fiercely loyal, fan base at that time.
-They had been considered cutting edge in the '70s, but the Ramones had fallen off the pop cultural radar by the mid-'80s, dismissed as over-the-hill and irrelevant by the MTV generation.
+The Ramones' tenth studio album, Halfway to Sanity, was released in late 1987, and by all accounts it made absolutely no impact outside of the band's small, but fiercely loyal, fan base.
+The Ramones may have been cutting edge in the '70s, but by the mid '80s they had fallen off the pop cultural radar, dismissed as over-the-hill and irrelevant by the MTV generation.
 The Ramones' early catalog is revered today, but later, mid-career albums like Halfway to Sanity generally are remembered only by the die hard, gotta-have-everything collectors and fan boys (like me).

 Part of it was the band's own fault.
 When the Ramones tried to court mainstream pop acceptance with overly-polished albums like 1980's End of the Century and 1981's Pleasant Dreams, their audience moved on to newer, edgier underground music like hardcore and thrash metal to get the loud-n-fast fix the Ramones once provided.
 By '87, their new studio albums were practically being released straight into record store cut-out bins.
 Halfway to Sanity barely scraped the lower rungs of the Billboard album chart upon its release, landing briefly at a mere #172 before disappearing without a trace... which is a shame, because it's a pretty damn good album!